PICK UP

 Rice

-Musubi-no-Kami, a premium brand of rice grown and sold in recent years, is a Mie 23 variety of rice cultivated in the prefecture that meets specific standards for cultivation method, quality, etc. It features large, firm grains, a wonderfully fluffy texture when cooked, and a flavor that gets sweeter as you chew.
-Not only is it popular among rice ball shops and famous sushi restaurants, but it is also widely used in hotels and restaurants for making risotto and various other rice-based dishes.
+Musubi-no-Kami, a premium brand of rice grown and sold in recent years, is a variety of the “Mie 23” rice cultivar grown in the prefecture that meets specific standards for cultivation method, quality, etc. It is characterized by its large, firm grain and wonderfully fluffy texture when cooked, and a flavor that grows increasingly sweet while chewed.
+Not only popular among rice ball shops and famous sushi restaurants, the rice is also widely used in hotels and restaurants for making risotto and various other rice-based dishes.

 Sake

-Reason 2: Climate
+# 2: Climate

-Reason 3: Clear spring water
+#3: Clear spring water

-Reason 4: Fine sake rice
+#4: Fine sake rice

 Yamadanishiki rice, which is grown mainly in the Iga region, is well known as the best rice for making sake.
 Other brands such as Gohyakumangoku and Isenishiki are also grown in the prefecture.
 Sake brewed from Kaminoho, a new variety of sake rice developed in Mie, has a rich, smooth taste.
 These fine sake rice varieties are reborn as rich, full-bodied sake.

-Superb tea with a soothing aroma
+Superb Tea with a Soothing Aroma

 Ise Tea

 Mie is the third largest tea producer in Japan.
-All the tea produced in the prefecture is called Ise Tea, but its characteristics differ depending on the region where it is grown.
+All tea produced in the prefecture is called Ise Tea, but its characteristics differ depending on the region where it is grown.
 Generally, the predominant variety in the Hokusei region is Kabuse Tea which features an elegant fragrance and rich flavor, while the predominant variety in the Nansei region is Fukamushi Tea which features a full-bodied flavor and aroma.
 The flavors are different, but they are both top-class aromatic teas.

 <Fukamushi Tea>